How does Health Information Exchange affect your practice?

 Appropriate and timely sharing of vital patient information better informs decision-making at the point of care and allows providers to:

 - Avoid readmissions

 - Improve decision making

-An important factor in electronically exchanging health information is the standardization of data.
-Once standardized, the data transferred can integrate into the recipients' Electronic Health Record (EHR), further improving patient care.
-There are currently three key forms of health information exchange:
+Standardizing data is an important factor in electronically exchanging health information.
+Once standardized, the transferred data can be integrated into the recipients' electronic health record (EHR), further improving patient care.
+There are currently 3 key forms of health information exchange: